 7) KNOW WHEN TO TAKE A BREAK

 I know everybody says this, so it’s become cliche.
 But seriously, if you’re not enjoying what you’re doing, stop.
-Maybe not forever, but take a break, take a breathe.
+Maybe not forever, but take a break, take a breath.
 Sure, every now and then you’re going to feel rushed to get that last review in, but, for the most part, volunteering to write book reviews should be fun.
 When I begin to feel burnt out, that’s a signal that I need to slow it down for a bit.
 And once I do give myself a break, I find I’m ready to bounce back into reviewing with renewed energy.

 So there you have it!
 Those are my tips for improving your social media profile.
 Is this helpful?
 Old news?
 Did I miss anything?
 Tell me your thoughts!